 Some of these areas require mandatory input and some others don't.
 When a tab has a green check mark it means that the minimal configuration has been provided and it will be accepted.

-In this tab let's provide a name for this connector:
+Let's start with the Setup tab, in this tab you should provide a name for this connector:

 If you want it to be triggered only one time, select the option Only once when a user:

-Or if you want it to be triggered once every x amount of time, select the option If a user:
+Or if you want it to be triggered every x amount of time, select the option If a user:

 Then you should select what event will trigger this connector.
 Learn more about events here.
 Go ahead and select an event: